 One of the key features of Surface Go is about getting the job done on the go.
 It is the most portable Surface PC that packs a ton of capabilities and features as its big brothers.
-However, one thing that most people don’t really happy about is the battery life.
-The Surface Go definitely won’t last for a typical working day unless you did all our ultimate battery saving tips as mentions in our article.
+However, one thing that most people don’t happy about is battery life.
+The Surface Go definitely won’t last for a typical working day unless you did all our ultimate battery-saving tips as mentioned in our article.

 At SurfaceTip, we have done two tests already for the Surface Go charging topic, the original charger testing, and a basic phone charger testing.
 However, we didn’t test another potential charging method using USB-C with power delivery yet.
 Today, we will test, not one but three, different types of USB-C PD chargers to find out how fast they can charge the Microsoft Surface Go compared to our previous tests.